ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 | Usable capacity in TB at 2x compression | 438        | 876    |
 {: caption="Table 2.
 Small pod with flash system storage configuration." caption-side="top"}

-An IBM {{site.data.keyword.powerSys_notm}} Private Cloud medium pod have 2x42 U or 4x42 U rack and  S1022, E1050, and E1080 (2CEC) system types are supported in the rack.
+An IBM {{site.data.keyword.powerSys_notm}} Private Cloud medium pod has 2x42 U or 4x42 U rack and S1022, E1050, and E1080 (2CEC) system types are supported in the rack.

 Table 3 illustrates the configuration for medium pod storage options.